Profirator/project-config/docs/configure.md

 	127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4 	example.com accounts.example.com apis.example.com context.example.com market.example.com sthdata.example.com umbrella.example.com dashboards.example.com ngsiproxy.example.com example

+You need to that example.com must be replaced through the actual domain intended to be used for the setup and you must actually modify the /etc/hosts file.

+For this configuration to work, you need a public IP so that the Let's Encrypt scripts can run successfully. a wildcard record

+	*.city.example.com

+need to be pointing to the host / cluster gateway.

 Add “CNAME” entries/aliases for all the subdomains you desire to work on in your DNS server.

 ### Add Certificates